sajibsrs/notes-on-react/docs/hooks.md

 ```

 ### 4.2 # Context provider
-We need to wrap child components in the context provider and supply the state.
+We need to wrap child components in the context provider and supply the state through **value** property.

 ```jsx
 function ComponentOne() {